The History of The Huguenot Society of Florida

 A Huguenot who, in spite of religious persecution, remained in France.
 (The word "France" in this section shall mean any territory lying within the Kingdom of France on the date of the promulgation of the Edict of Toleration, 28 November 1787.)"

 Come join us.
 We have a past, but it is not nearly as much fun as the future we are always creating.
 Come join us.
-We are waiting for you!
+We are waiting for you for our present & future!

 The Admiral Coligny Chapter was organized 12 May 1973